-This higher rate of runoff from the Project site, or portions thereof, could potentially result in negative effects on the tributary of Sucker Creek.
-In order to mitigate negative effects, Northland is proposing to undertake a number of measures including the following.
+In order to mitigate any potential negative effects, Northland is proposing to undertake a number of measures including the following.

-- If ditch discharge points are located next to the 30-m buffer adjacent to the watercourse, flow dissipation measures (e.g., rock check dams or enhanced vegetated swales) will be installed to temporarily retain water and decrease flow velocity, and offshoot ditches will be installed from the main ditch into the 30-m buffer zone, to promote diffuse overland flow through the vegetated buffer area (where grades allow) or swales, so flow is dissipated prior to entering the tributary. - Runoff in the ditches will be slowed through the use of rock flow check dams and/or hay bales to promote minor ponding and water retention, as well as sedimentation to reduce turbidity in ditches. - Ditches will be grassed to the extent possible to further retain water (via uptake in vegetation) and also reduce erosion potential.
+- Runoff in the ditches will be slowed through the use of rock flow check dams and/or hay bales to promote minor ponding and water retention, as well as sedimentation to reduce turbidity in ditches. - Ditches will be grassed to the extent possible to further retain water (via uptake in vegetation) and also reduce erosion potential.